Getting Started with Nette Tester

 Assert::same(1, count($stack)); # we expect count() to return one

-As you can see, assertion methods such as Assert::same() are used to assert that an actual value matches an expected value.
+As you can see, so-called assertion methods like Assert::same() are used to confirm that the actual value matches the expected value.

-The test is written, we can run it from command-line.
-The first run will reveal any syntax errors, and if you didn't make a typo, you will see:
+We have the test written, and we can run it from the command line.
+The first run will reveal possible syntax errors, and if you did not make a typo anywhere, it will print:

 $ php ArrayTest.php